at.lattice.elements.element_object#

 The transformations are not all commutative.
 The translations are applied before the rotations.
 The rotations are applied in the order Z -> Y -> X (tilt -> yaw -> pitch).
 The element is rotated around its mid-point.
 The mid-point can either be the element entrance or its centre (axis joining the entry and exit points of the element).

-If relative is True, the previous translations and angles are rebuilt from the r3d matrix and incremented by the input arguments.
+If relative is True, the previous translations and angles are incremented by the input arguments.

 PyAT describes the ultra-relativistic beam dynamics in 6D phase space coordinates, which differ from 3D spatial angles in an expansion with respect to the energy to first order by a factor \((1 + \delta)\), where \(\delta\) is the relative momentum deviation.
 This introduces spurious dispersion (angle proportional to \(\delta\)).